LukeCarrier/moodle-ubiquitous/_docs/getting-started/development/moodle.md

 $ vagrant group ssh --command "sudo salt-call state.apply"
 ```

-Make sure that your changes are being synced automatically with the salt master:
+Make sure that your changes are being synced automatically with the Salt master:

 ```
-$ vagrant auto-sync salt
+$ vagrant rsync-auto salt
 ```

 The above may take some time to complete.
 Once the above commands complete, the following services should now be available to you: